 Before you fill out and submit an application to CERF+, we recommend that you review the following information outlining what CERF+ does not fund.

 1) Artists working in the following media (exceptions may be made in instances where the medium is a component in a craft object produced by the artist):

-- Collage and assemblage, except where there is a demonstrable connection to craft materials, processes, and objects and where the finished products sufficiently exhibit the individuality and skill of the maker
+- Media commonly classified as “fine art” including: painting; printmaking; sculpture collage and assemblage (except where there is a demonstrable connection to craft materials, processes, and objects and where the finished products sufficiently exhibit the individuality and skill of the maker)

 - Consumables: Food, beverages, soap, candles, essences, flower arrangements, etc.

 - Performing arts except craft objects used in performance, such as musical instruments and puppets that meet CERF+’s eligibility criteria.
 Maker/performers may be eligible if the creation of these objects is the primary part of their practice, and those objects meet CERF+’s other criteria for craft objects

 - Repair, conservation, or restoration of antiques or art objects